m-r-tanha/Knowledge/README.md

 The batch size defines the gradient and how often to update weights.
 An epoch is the entire training data exposed to the network, batch-by-batch.
 Some network architectures are more sensitive than others to batch size.
 I see Multilayer Perceptrons as often robust to batch size, whereas LSTM and CNNs quite sensitive, but that is just anecdotal.
 ## Common Regularization Methods
+1. **Dropout** in machine learning refers to the process of randomly ignoring certain nodes in a layer during training.
-1. **Early stopping:** stop training automatically when a specific performance measure (eg. Validation loss, accuracy) stops improving
+2. **Early stopping:** stop training automatically when a specific performance measure (eg. Validation loss, accuracy) stops improving
-2. **Weight decay:** incentivize the network to use smaller weights by adding a penalty to the loss function (this ensures that the norms of the weights are relatively evenly distributed amongst all the weights in the networks, **which prevents just a few weights from heavily influencing network output).**
+3. **Weight decay:** incentivize the network to use smaller weights by adding a penalty to the loss function (this ensures that the norms of the weights are relatively evenly distributed amongst all the weights in the networks, **which prevents just a few weights from heavily influencing network output).**
-3. **Noise:** allow some random fluctuations in the data through augmentation (which makes the network robust to a larger distribution of inputs and hence improves generalization).
+4. **Noise:** allow some random fluctuations in the data through augmentation (which makes the network robust to a larger distribution of inputs and hence improves generalization).
-4. **Model combination:** average the outputs of separately trained neural networks (requires a lot of computational power, data, and time).
+5. **Model combination:** average the outputs of separately trained neural networks (requires a lot of computational power, data, and time).